FleekHQ/fleek-docs/docs/space-daemon/getting-started.md

 #### Download the client

-If you are using NodeJS, you can install the space client package so you can interact with the daemon using nice and simple JavaScript methods without worring about gRPC calls.
+If you are using NodeJS, you can install the Space Js client package so you can interact with the daemon using nice and simple JavaScript methods without worring about gRPC calls.

-Space client is built on top of [grpc-web](https://www.npmjs.com/package/grpc-web)
+The Space Js client is built on top of [grpc-web](https://www.npmjs.com/package/grpc-web)

 You can install the client on your project as any normal package, using `npm` or `yarn`: